 Innovation in commerce is no new phenomenon.
 The mantra for eCommerce businesses has always been ‘adapt to survive’.
 So, with new technologies on the horizon, each offering a method of simplifying the shopping experience, online stores that wish to stay competitive must take a look at optimising their offerings for possible new markets.

-To learn more about the value of simplifying and streamlining the shopper experience, as well as a short list of tips of how it can be achieved using site-search, download our search and navigation UX design guide.
+To learn more about the value of simplifying and streamlining the shopper experience, as well as a short list of tips of how it can be achieved using site-search, download our mobile search and navigation design guide.